 One of the six guys around the drum is the lead singer.
 The others are the assistants.
 They're the singers.
 The leader of that group is the oo-gii-máa dáy-way-g^n-n^'g, that means the head of the drum committee.
 He's the o-gii-máag of the drums.
 That title signifies the ownership of the drum, but he's not alone in owning that drum.
 It's more like he's the president of the drum.
-In the White way, that's the way you'd say it.
+In the white way, that's the way you'd say it.
 He's the chief of the drum; he's the president.
 And it's up to him to select six drummers for the drum -- if he wants to.

 The drum members are supposed to up-hold the songs and pound the drum.
 They're the drummers of that drum, for any doings.
 The chief selects them to belong to the drum.
 Each member of the drum has a job on the drum.
 And when their drum is going to a feast, if they belong in that drum, the drum members have to go with the drum to sing for the dance.
 When there's a feast and a drum goes, the drum members are all supposed to go to it, but how many go all depends on how far away they keep the drum.
 But any drum goes just so far.
 If the chief can't get all of the selected of six drummers to sing at a feast, volunteers would come in on that drum and help.

 Sometimes we have two or three drums at a powwow, sometimes four drums.
 Sometimes we have three and four honor drums come in a bunch and help take over the singing and drumming responsibility.
 Wherever the drum committees are invited to sing, any one of them that could sing would join in and take a turn.
 Each drum gets to step in and sing a few minutes.
 That gives the other drum committees time to relax a little piece.
-Sometimes the chief of one drum committee goes to the announcer and tells him that he's ready to take his drum out for the session.
+Sometimes the chief of one drum committee goes to the announcer and tells him that he's ready to take his drum xxx out for the rest of the session.
 Each drum committee brings its own drum.
 If Inger has a drum, they bring it in.
 When it's their turn, they go over there and start the Inger drum.
 The Inger drum takes over.
 Later on, the Sugar Point drum takes over.
 And, later on, when the other drums get tired, the local drummers have to start up their drum again.

 Each drum has its own committee, its own group.
 And while we were tuning one drum the other drum committees would get their drums a-going.
 Then another drum would come in, and they continued singing like that.
 That way helped the local committee and the drum owner.
 They have to help him, and hear him, and do what the local drum owner decides.
 They have to work with what he decides, because that's his drum.
 Whatever he says, the committee should be ready to do, for the better.